Four Stocks to Play Our Changing Energy Landscape

 Over the next 15 years, incandescent bulbs will increasingly be found in museums – and nowhere else.
 LED lighting uses about one-sixth the power of incandescents.
 As a result, LED bulbs are quickly finding their way into new commercial buildings, highway lighting and residential homes.

-One LED pure play is Cree Inc. (Nasdaq: CREE).
-Up until now, the company has had trouble turning a profit.
+Cree Inc. (Nasdaq: CREE) has had trouble turning a profit.
 However, it’s certainly poised to do so as LED lighting use continues to grow.
 And it’s a great time get in, as shares are trading near 52-week lows.

 Another Solid, Long-Term Play

 Next up… solar.

 If you’ve been reading you know solar will continue to be the world’s fastest-growing energy source.